ituoga/php-invproject/README.md

-# InvoiceMaster
+# InvProject
-InvoiceMaster is a powerful invoicing solution designed to simplify the process of generating, managing, and tracking invoices.
+InvProject is a powerful invoicing solution designed to simplify the process of generating, managing, and tracking invoices.
 This project provides flexibility with three different types of invoices, a robust API for full integration, and an intuitive dashboard for monitoring payments and managing clients.

 ## Features
 * Multiple Invoice Types: Create and manage three different types of invoices tailored to your business needs: